yczhou001/yczhou001.github.io/_pages/about.md

   - /about.html
 ---

 Hello, I am currently pursuing a Ph.D. in computer science at the State Key Laboratory of Internet of Things for Smart City (SKL-IOTSC), University of Macau, under the supervision of Prof. [Jianbing Shen (IEEE Fellow)](https://scholar.google.com/citations?user=_Q3NTToAAAAJ&hl=en).
-Concurrently, I am working under the guidance of Prof. [Yu Cheng](https://ych133.github.io/) from the Chinese University of Hong Kong.
+Concurrently, I am working closely with Prof. [Yu Cheng](https://ych133.github.io/) from the Chinese University of Hong Kong.
 I completed my master's degree from Fudan University, supervised by Prof. [Wenqiang Zhang](http://www.fudanroilab.com/2021/07/01/WenqiangZhang.html).
 Throughout my academic journey, I have been fortunate to collaborate with Dr. [Xiubo Geng](https://xiubo0211.github.io/) from Microsoft, Prof. [Guodong Long](https://guodonglong.github.io/) from the University of Technology Sydney, and Dr. [Tao Shen](https://scholar.google.com/citations?user=SegyX9AAAAAJ&hl=en) from Oracle.

-My research centers on **Large Language Models**, and **Multimodal Models**, supported by the Fundamental Research Project for Young Ph.D. students from NSFC (国家自然科学基金青年学生基础研究项目(博士生)).
+My research centers on **Large Language Models**, and **Deep Generative Models**, supported by the Fundamental Research Project for Young Ph.D. students from NSFC (国家自然科学基金青年学生基础研究项目(博士生)).
+I was also selected for Tencent’s "Project Up" Talent Program (青云计划).
 The overarching goal of my work is to advance machine intelligence to serve humanity.
 My interests are the understanding, analysis, and improvement of LLMs/MLLMs and their applications in AI Healthcare and Visual Generation.
 I am always open for research discussions and collaborations.
 If you are interested in discussing or collaborating, please feel free to contact me via email.